A First Home Buyers Guide to Moving House in Sydney

 • Moving costs

-Create a first home buyer moving checklist
+Make a first home buyer moving checklist

 Not only will a checklist help you stick to schedule throughout the move, but it will also help you feel a sense of accomplishment as you tick off each stage through the process.